httprb/http/README.md

 -----

 The HTTP Gem is an easy-to-use client library for making requests from Ruby.
-It uses a simple method chaining system for building requests, similar to Python's [Requests]
+It uses a simple method chaining system for building requests, similar to Python's [Requests].

 Under the hood, The HTTP Gem uses [http_parser.rb], a fast HTTP parsing native extension based on the Node.js parser and a Java port thereof.